fabrimafe/DSBtimecourse/README.md

 To run estimates of Double Strand Breaks (DSB) repair dynamics on your data follow the procedure described below.

 ### 1) data preparation
 The necessary input files are a *time-course-file* with the abundance of the different types of molecules, and an *error-matrix-file*, specifying the expected error rates.
+###### - Time-course file
 The time-course file has five columns, the first describing the time and the others the count of molecules for each type.
 For example:

 |time|    y1|      y2|      y3|      y4|
 |----|------|--------|--------|--------|